 1) Preheat the oven to 350°F. Lightly grease a 9" x 13" pan.

-6) Bake the cake for 35 minutes, until it's nicely domed, feels set in the middle, and a cake tester inserted into the center comes out clean.
+6) Bake the cake for 25 to 33 minutes, or until the top is starting to brown and a cake tester inserted into the center comes out clean.